pwhittlesea/pwhittlesea.github.com/_posts/2024-10-03-new-zealand-3.md

 ## Wednesday 5<sup>th</sup>: Hobbiton

-After visiting New Zealand, I am on the fence as to whether Hobbiton was the _best_ thing we did while we were there.
+After visiting New Zealand, I am on the fence whether Hobbiton was the _best_ thing we did while we were there.
 It was absolutely the most _anticipated_ thing we were looking forward to before we went.

 And, if you tell anyone that you did a LoTR themed tour around New Zealand, they will almost immediately ask something along the lines of 'How was Hobbiton?' or 'Did you get to go to Hobbiton?'.

-*[LoTR]: Lord of The Rings
+*[LoTR]: Lord of the Rings

 Having a movie set from a world renowned collection of movies just sitting there for you to explore, isn't that common.
-Most movie sets are torn down for a variety of reasons and, in New Zealand, it's normally so the owner can continue using it for farming.
+Most movie sets are torn down for a variety of reasons and, in New Zealand, it's normally, so the owner can continue using it for farming.
 I believe that New Zealand actually has a law stating that the site needs to be returned as-is; exactly how it was before filming.

 Even if the sets were left there they are not normally built to last.